Kenneth Kaunda Biography: Age, Wife, Children, Political Career, Hospitalisation -Pindula, Local Knowledge

 Post Independence

+Interparty political violence occurred during the elections of 1968, in which Kaunda and his party were returned to power.
+In response, Kaunda in 1972 imposed a one-party rule on Zambia, and in 1973 he introduced a new constitution that ensured his party’s uncontested rule.[1]

-Kaunda was a leader of the campaign that ended British colonial rule and he became Zambia’s first democratically elected president in 1964.
-He led the country, which became a one-party state, until 1991 when he was defeated in an election following the introduction of multiparty politics.
+He led Zambia, which became a one-party state, until 1991 when he was defeated in an election following the introduction of multiparty politics.

 During his rule, Kaunda made Zambia a center for anti-colonial groups fighting to end white minority rule in southern African countries including Namibia, South Africa and Zimbabwe.
 Kaunda allowed the guerilla organizations to maintain military bases, training camps, refugee centers and administrative offices.[2]